Recombinant DNA: Golden rice

 Golden rice is a recombinant variety of rice that has been engineered to express the enzymes responsible for β-carotene biosynthesis.
 This variety of rice holds substantial promise for reducing the incidence of vitamin A deficiency in the world's population.
 Golden rice is not currently in use, pending the resolution of regulatory and intellectual property issues.
+The Philippines has approved Golden Rice for food, feed, and commercial propagation, but production has since been halted.
+Cultivation was paused following a 2024 Court of Appeals decision revoking its biosafety permit.

 Herbicide-resistant crops

 Commercial varieties of important agricultural crops (including soy, maize/corn, sorghum, canola, alfalfa and cotton) have been developed that incorporate a recombinant gene that results in resistance to the herbicide glyphosate (trade name Roundup), and simplifies weed control by glyphosate application.
 These crops are in common commercial use in several countries.

 Insect-resistant crops

 Bacillus thuringiensis is a bacterium that naturally produces a protein (Bt toxin) with insecticidal properties.
 The bacterium has been applied to crops as an insect-control strategy for many years, and this practice has been widely adopted in agriculture and gardening.
 Recently, plants have been developed that express a recombinant form of the bacterial protein, which may effectively control some insect predators.
 Environmental issues associated with the use of these transgenic crops have not been fully resolved.